User registration

 end

 It might seem like these types of tests are not very useful, but they are.
 They make sure that the route exists and that the view is rendered without any errors.
-In fact, I make these types of tests for every route in my applications.
+In fact, I write these types of tests for every route in my applications.

-Next we can add a test for the #create action.
+action.
 We are only going to test the happy path here where valid parameters are submitted.

 # test/controllers/registrations_controller_test.rb